BrycePC/BrycePC/README.md

 More are to come soon!
 A sneak peak of its working functionality is available at: https://thebetterstore.net, while its open-source respositories can be viewed at: https://github.com/TheBetterStore/

+Further information on this project can be found at: https://docs.thebetterstore.net

 <!--
 **BrycePC/BrycePC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.